Do your gums bleed when brushing or flossing your teeth daily? Are they red, swollen or increasingly sensitive?

 Gum Disease Treatments

 We offer several treatment options that will address gum disease.
 These treatments will help you enjoy a lasting, healthy smile.
-Your treatment will depend on the stage and severity of your periodontal disease and will be tailored to your unique needs.
+Your treatment will depend on the stage and severity of your periodontal disease.
+We will tailor it to your unique needs.

-- Antibacterial rinses: you will use this as part of your at home oral hygiene routine.
-Antibacterial rinses may be recommended for early-stage gingivitis and for patients with chronic gum disease.
+• Antibacterial rinses: you will use this as part of your at-home oral hygiene routine.
+We may recommend antibacterial rinses for early-stage gingivitis and patients with chronic gum disease.

-- Scaling and root planing: this is a thorough and intense cleaning procedure.
-Scaling and root planing will remove plaque built up along tooth roots and gum line allowing the tissue to heal.
+• Scaling and root planing: this is a thorough and intense cleaning procedure.
+Scaling and root planing will remove plaque built up along tooth roots and gum lines, allowing the tissue to heal.

 Bleeding Gums FAQs